Relieve painful periods with a homemade dry hot water bottle!

 The first step is to make a fabric pouch, in the size of your choice, using thread and needle, or directly on the sewing machine if you have one.

 To make the pouch, simply cut two rectangles of the same size from the fabric, then join them together by sewing right sides together.
-Before lining the pouch, turn over l.
+Turn the fabric inside out before trimming.

 Don't close the pouch completely before inserting the seeds and any lavender inside.
 Once the pouch has been filled, close it with the thread.

-How to use a hot water bottle periods ?
+How to use a hot water bottle during your period?

-• then relax by placing it on your lower stomach or lower back (depending on the location of the pain).
+- then relax by placing it on your lower abdomen or lower back (depending on the location of the pain).

-You can, of course, use the hot water bottle for other areas, such as your feet, if you're cold!
+You can, of course, use the hot-water bottle for other areas, such as your feet, if you're feeling cold!

-Just be careful not to burn yourself by heating the hot water bottle too long.
+Just be careful not to burn yourself by heating the bottle too long.

 As we've explained, heat is a very good solution for relieving menstrual pain.
 But there are also other natural methods to combat dysmenorrhea:

-• Essential oils for pain relief are highly effective: we recommend ltarragon essential oil, lclary sage essential oil, lavender essential oil or aniseed essential oil.
+- Essential oils for pain relief are highly effective: we recommend tarragon, clary sage, lavender or aniseed essential oils.

-• The efficacy of these plants is well known and recognized: they are consumed in herbal teas and infusions.
+- The efficacy of plants is well known and recognized: they are consumed in herbal teas and infusions.

-• If you feel up to doing some sport during your periods : don't hesitate!
-Although you might think otherwise, sport has many sport has many benefits for the pain of periods.
+- If you feel up to doing some sport during your period: don't hesitate!
+Although you might think the opposite, sport has many sport has many benefits for menstrual pain.
 The endorphins released by sport give you a feeling of well-being, and the exercise itself relaxes the muscles and improves blood circulation, allowing oxygen to circulate more freely in the body.

-Practicing yoga during periods also helps relieve pain.
+Practising yoga during your period also helps to relieve pain.

-There's no miracle solution for every woman, but certain methods, such as exercise, dietary supplements, medication and diet, can have a positive impact on pain.
+There's no miracle solution for every woman, but certain methods such as exercise, food supplements, medication and diet can have a positive impact on pain.
 It's up to you to find out which method suits you best!